Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Introduction

 More recently, the pursuit of 2D honeycomb materials with large bond-dependent couplings has drawn attention to Na$_3$Co$_2$SbO$_6$ (NCSO), and Na$_2$Co$_2$TeO$_6$ (NCTO).
 Both materials show zigzag antiferromagnetic order\cite{PhysRevB.94.214416,PhysRevB.95.094424,wong2016zig,PhysRevB.95.094424,chen2021spin}.
 This ground state is natural for strong bond-dependent couplings\cite{chaloupka2013zigzag,rau2014generic}, although longer-range Heisenberg $J_2$ and $J_3$ may also be invoked\cite{fouet2001investigation,kimchi2011kitaev} Indeed, analysis of inelastic neutron scattering has led to a wide variety of proposed models for the couplings\cite{chen2021spin,songvilay2020kitaev,kim2021antiferromagnetic,lin2021field}, which span the entire range from dominant Heisenberg to dominant Kitaev.
 Overall, the relative role of nearest neighbor bond-dependent coupling vs.~longer range Heisenberg exchange remains unclear.

 Two more honeycomb materials of recent interest are BaCo$_2$(AsO$_4$)$_2$ (BCAO) and BaCo$_2$(PO$_4$)$_2$ (BCPO).
 Of these, BCPO displays only short-range incommensurate correlations, suggesting strong frustration\cite{nair2018short}.
 BCAO orders in a state intermediary between zigzag antiferromagnetic and ferromagnetic states with unconventional magnon dispersion\cite{regnault2006investigation,regnault2018polarized}, which has been discussed as an incommensurate helimagnet\cite{regnault1977magnetic} or double stripe zigzag\cite{regnault2018polarized}.
-Under applied field in-plane, BCAO undergoes a series of phase transitions\cite{regnault1977magnetic} between magnetization plateaus, and was proposed to host a field-induced spin-liquid\cite{zhong2020weak,zhang2021and}.
+Under applied field in-plane, BCAO undergoes a series of phase transitions\cite{regnault1977magnetic} between magnetization plateaus, and was proposed to host a field-induced spin liquid\cite{zhong2020weak,zhang2021and}.
 However, this was recently called into question due to the appearance of sharp magnon modes in each of the phases\cite{shi2021magnetic}.
 As with NCTO, the relative role of different couplings is a subject of much discussion; the first {\it ab-initio} studies\cite{das2021xy,maksimov2022} favored a nearly XXZ model, in contrast with the assumption of large Kiteav interactions.

 All of these findings call for a reinvestigation of the magnetic couplings in edge-sharing Co(II) materials.
 In this work, we find, in contrast to the assumptions of the initial theoretical analysis, that ligand-mediated hopping is {\it not} large in these compounds.
 For this reason the character of the magnetic couplings is significantly altered from the expected Kitaev form.
-In particular, ferromagnetic Heisenberg $J$ typically dominates, while the myriad of smaller anisotropic couplings may appear depending on the specific details of the hopping and crystal field distortions.
+In particular, ferromagnetic Heisenberg $J$ typically dominates the nearest neighbor couplings, while a variety of smaller anisotropic couplings may appear depending on the specific details of the hopping and crystal field distortions, which are discussed in this work.

-The paper is organized as follows: We first review the single-ion ground state, and the effect of crystal field distortions on the spin-orbital composition of the $j_{1/2}$ moments.
-We then analyze the full set of relevant symmetry-allowed hoppings in edge-sharing bonds.
+The paper is organized as follows: We first define the electronic Hamiltonian, and review the single-ion ground state, and the effect of crystal field distortions on the spin-orbital composition of the $j_{1/2}$ moments.
+We then analyze the full set of relevant symmetry-allowed hoppings in edge-sharing bonds, and present calculations of such hoppings for real materials to establish their physically relevant ranges.
 On the basis of these hoppings, we then compute the resulting magnetic couplings.
-Finally, we discuss the results in the context of materials of recent interest.
+Finally, we summarize the results, and discuss them in the context of materials of recent interest.